JonRider/books/README.md

 # Bookd Website

 The Bookd website allows you to register for an account, sign in and then search for one of 5000 books.
 Possible matches will be displayed for a single search.
 The user may search by ISBN, book title or author.
+After searching for a book a user can click on the title to be redirected to the book detail page.
+This page gives additional details about the title.
+On this page a user can leave a star rating and a text review and view ratings and reviews by other users.

+The Bookd website also has an API which can be accessed by passing an ISBN number to the /api/ route.
+E.g. /api/<isbn>.
+This will return a JSON object with details of the book as follows: {"title": title, "author": author, "year": year, "isbn": isbn, "review_count": review_count, "average_score": average_score} where 'review_count' is the total number of reviews and 'average_score' is the average star rating (1-5) for that title left by users on the website.

 # application.py